-Procedures guide the City to respond, recover, resume, and restore services to a pre-defined level of operations, following disruption or loss, from a hazard or event.
-EMO ensures that various emergency, business continuity, and security plans are efficient and coordinated.
+Advanced planning and preparation are undertaken to ensure that the City can respond, recover, resume and restore critical business functions during and following emergency events.
+EMO ensures that various emergency, business continuity and security plans are in place for an efficient and coordinated response.